When does human personhood begin?

-Most medical specialists believe that neither a spermatozoon nor an ovum are actually alive!
-That is difficult for many people to accept because they have seen movies of rapidly swimming spermatozoa apparently seeking an ova to fertilize.
-However, one factor that most scientists require as a requirement for the existence of life is that it must be able to directly reproduce.
-Now, a single spermatozoon cannot produce two spermatozoa.
-An ovum cannot divide and produce two ova.
+Most medical specialists and many other scientists believe that neither a spermatozoon nor an ovum are actually alive!
+That is difficult for many people to accept because they have seen movies of rapidly swimming spermatozoa apparently desperate to find an ova to fertilize.
+However, one factor that most scientists require for the existence of life is that it must be able to directly reproduce.
+Now, a single spermatozoon cannot produce two spermatozoa; an ovum cannot divide and produce two ova.
 Thus, most scientists do not formally regard them as a form of life.

-However, a young zygote -- commonly called a fertilized ovum -- sometimes divides into two separate zygotes and can result in twins being born about nine months later.
+However, a young zygote -- commonly called a fertilized ovum -- sometimes divides into two separate zygotes, which can result in identical twins being born about nine months later.
 Thus, a zygote fills all the requirements to be formally declared a form of life.
 Also, since a zygote contains human DNA, it is considered a form of human life.
-However, there is disagreement about whether a zygote is not only a human life but is also a human person.
-This is the core disagreement that is the basis of conflicts between pro-lifers and pro-choicers.
+However, there is disagreement about whether a zygote is not only a form of human life but is also a human person.
+This is the core disagreement that is the basis of conflicts between pro-lifers and pro-choicers about womens' abortion access.

-Most pro-lifers believe that both human life and human personhood begin at conception.
+Most pro-lifers believe that both human life and human personhood begin simultaneously at conception.
 That is, a

-newly formed zygote (popularly called a "just-fertilized ovum"), as shown in the image above, is more than human life.
-It is a full human person and
+newly formed zygote (popularly called a "just-fertilized ovum"), as shown in the image above, is a human life.
+But they feel that it is also more: It is a full human person who

 protected as such.
-It has rights including the right to not be deprived of its
+They believe that she or he has rights including the right to not be deprived of its

-There are many reasons for the belief that personhood starts at conception:
+There are many reasons for the pro-life belief that personhood starts at conception:

 - Some base their belief on their religious faith.
 Their denomination and/or religion

-teaches that God injects a soul into the zygote which may happen at the instant of
+may teach that God injects a soul into the zygote, and that this may happen at the instant of

-conception.
-Even though it is composed of only one cell, it becomes a human person at that time due the presence of the soul.
+conception or at some time afterwards.
+Then, even though it is composed of only one cell or a few cells, it would become a human person at that time due the presence of the soul.

 of a soul is unique to certain religions and is not taught by all world faiths.